“Take nothing for the journey, neither walking staff nor traveling bag; no bread, no money.” —Luke 9:3

 “All depends on faith” (Rm 4:16).
 We bear abundant fruit in working for the Lord, not because of our abilities, funding, or technology but by faith in Jesus Christ.
 Thus did Jesus send forth His apostles with nothing to rely on but faith.

 Walking by faith is a challenge.
 We tend to grab on to any crutch we can find while Jesus takes away anything we may use for a crutch.
-He wants us to stand by faith and depend on Him alone.
-Are you seeing God's power in your life?
+He wants us to stand by faith and depend on Him alone (see 2 Cor 5:7).
+Are you seeing God’s power in your life?
 Are you living the Acts of the Apostles?
-If there's something crippling your Christian life, possibly you have weakened your faith by not exercising it, by leaning on a crutch.
+If there’s something crippling your Christian life, possibly you have weakened your faith by not exercising it, but rather leaning on a crutch.

 Prayer: Father, put me in a situation where I have nowhere to turn but to You.

 Promise: “Now, but a short time ago, mercy came to us from the Lord, our God, Who left us a remnant and gave us a stake in His holy place; thus our God has brightened our eyes and given us relief in our servitude.” —Ezr 9:8